100% Community (Alaska) Ensuring 10 Vital Services for Surviving and Thriving

 Did You Know?
 Is an awareness campaign designed to inform Peninsula Residents about issues in our community affecting our neighbors.
 Check out the interactive campaign for Teen Dating Violence Awareness Month.

-*Prezi isn't supported on Internet Explorer, we recommend using Chrome or Edge
+*Prezi isn't supported on Internet Explorer; we recommend using Chrome or Edge

 Recently, the Department of Justice’s (DOJ) National Institute of Justice (NIJ) examined this issue and commissioned an in-depth study on violence against American Indian and Alaska Native people.
 The study found that the scope is even greater than previously thought.
 According to the study, not only are there incredibly high rates of domestic violence in Indian Country, but non-Indian intimate partner violence accounts for the overwhelming majority of it.
 NIJ found more than half (55%) of American Indian and Alaska Native women have experienced physical violence by an intimate partner in their lifetime and 90% of those victims report being victimized by a non-American Indian/Alaska Native perpetrator, while only 18% report being victimized by an American Indian/Alaska Native perpetrator.
 In addition, more than half of all Native women who have experienced abuse say they have also endured sexual assault, and another 48% have been stalked.